ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 Fired when the editor is ready.
 It corresponds with the [`editor#ready`](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editor-Editor.html#event-ready) event.
 It is fired with the editor instance.

 Note that this method might be called multiple times.
-It is called whenever the editor crashes and is restarted, hence the editor property should not be kept internally (because it might change).
+Apart from initialization, it is also called whenever the editor is restarted after a crash.
+Do not keep the reference to the editor instance internally, because it will change in case of restart.
+Instead, you should use `watchdog.editor` property.

 ### `change`